 In Cusco, Peru, a little known tourist destination but very frequented by mountaineers is the Rainbow Mountain Cusco, Apu Ausangate, in the Cordillera de Vilcanota (Andes).
-In order to understand how the colorful mountain was formed we must first understand how the mountains are formed.
-For this we resort to geology and orogeny and thus have a much clearer and of course scientific idea.
+To understand how the colorful mountain was formed, we must first understand how the mountains are formed.
+For this, we resort to geology and orogeny and thus have a much clearer and of course scientific idea.

-The Rainbow Mountain Peru geology caused us an interrogation, perhaps without an answer at that moment, today we will inform you about their geological formation of this natural wonder.
+The Rainbow Mountain Peru geology caused us an interrogation, perhaps without an answer at that moment, today we will inform you about the geological formation of this natural wonder.

-The Rainbow Mountain Cusco or mountain Vinicunca, is unique for its particular coloration, surrounded by mountains, snow peaks, small Andean villages, especially by an immense picturesque and colorful landscape, before informing us about the Rainbow Mountain Peru geology, we must understand how a mountain is formed.
+The Rainbow Mountain Cusco or mountain Vinicunca is unique for its particular coloration, surrounded by mountains, snow peaks, and small Andean villages, especially by an immense picturesque and colorful landscape, before informing us about the Rainbow Mountain Peru geology, we must understand how a mountain is formed.

 Then climate change causes it to thaw and this causes the mountains to run off and they generate water rivulets that run down to the lower area until they run into rivers or lagoons until they get mixed with the ocean depending on the weather factors and cause of this process the mountain is wearing out and taking its cone shape.

 There is no doubt that the mountains are a masterpiece part of nature, from the top of a mountain we can appreciate all that surrounds us and be able to enjoy it.

 After informing us about the causes of the formation of a mountain it is time to find out about its Rainbow Mountain Peru geology and why its particular coloration.